Happy Ghoul — Neutral Card

 Table of Contents

 Happy Ghoul is a neutral minion.
-This card can be obtained from Knights of the Frozen Throne packs.
+This card was introduced with Knights of the Frozen Throne and can now only be obtained through crafting.
 Below the card images, you will find explanations to help you use the card optimally in every game mode of Hearthstone.

 If Happy Ghoul's effect can be triggered, it generates a saving of more than 2 Mana.
 This makes attempting to do so is an attractive proposition.
 The downside, outside of Priest decks, is that not only do you need to play a deck that is capable of healing, but you also need to be injured for the effect to work.